kenwals/shinrin-yoku/README.md

 As colours are configured using rbga properties , these can be tweaked with opactity values to give more variety to the palette while keeping the uniformity.

-**Icons** used are from fontawesome.com . these icons are visible on buttons , each card in the card gallery and in the social media icons in the footer.
+**Icons** used are from fontawesome.com . these icons are visible on buttons , the sub heading of each card in the card gallery and for the social media icons in the footer.

 **Images** used are ones I took myself.
 The original high quality images are located [here](https://photos.google.com/share/AF1QipNpAlgEAwPS5Pjltq_81afFH2kgaHUYhmgoE-poGQhNGkx4mknGbwwCHOTYylgYRw?key=bEFOWWloNGJ6REdpbEZDRzVjd3BROWREaEprTXF3).